RajathaDH/OBS-Overlays-Twitch/README.md

 # OBS Overlays - Twitch

-OBS overlays for including games and other applications.
+OBS overlays including games and other applications.